Blog Layout

 Why Pet Screening is Always a Good Idea

-Being a landlord, you can offer your tenants a pet-friendly property to capitalize off this demand.
+Being a landlord, you can offer your prospective tenants a pet-friendly property to capitalize off this demand.
 Allowing pets in rental property can also help to reduce tenant turnover.
-This is because tenants who find a place to live that will accommodate their pets will be more likely to stay longer to provide them with stability.
+This is because tenants who find a place to live that will accommodate their pet will be more likely to stay longer to provide them with stability.

 What is Pet Screening?